VisRet: Visualization Improves Knowledge-Intensive Text-to-Image Retrieval: Approach

 \subsection{Visualize-then-Retrieve}

-We introduce \textit{Visualize-then-Retrieve (VisRet)}, a two-staged T2I retrieval pipeline that bridges the modality gap through modality projection. \Cref{fig:main-figure} illustrates the pipeline with an intuitive example.
+We introduce \textit{Visualize-then-Retrieve (VisRet)}, a two-stage T2I retrieval pipeline that bridges the modality gap through modality projection. \Cref{fig:main-figure} illustrates the pipeline with an example.

-\paragraph{Modality Projection} The first stage of \textit{VisRet} leverages a T2I generation system $\mathcal{T}$ to directly generate $m$ visualizations $\{v_1,...,v_m\}\equiv\mathcal{T}(q)$.
-Empirically, we find it helpful to use an LLM within $\mathcal{T}$ to first rephrase $q$ into a T2I instruction $q'$, before feeding into existing T2I generation models such as Stable Diffusion \citep{DBLP:conf/icml/EsserKBEMSLLSBP24}.
-To generate diverse $\{v_1,...,v_m\}$, randomness can be injected either into $q'$ or into the T2I generation.
+\paragraph{Modality Projection} In the first stage, VisRet uses a T2I generation system $\mathcal{T}$ to synthesize $m$ visualizations $\{v_1, \ldots, v_m\} \equiv \mathcal{T}(q)$.
+Concretely, given the original query, an LLM first operates in the text space to draft a T2I instruction $q'$ that describes images likely to satisfy the feature requirements implied by $q$.
+We then use an existing T2I generation method, such as Stable Diffusion \citep{DBLP:conf/icml/EsserKBEMSLLSBP24}, to project $q'$ into a set of image queries $\{v_1, \ldots, v_m\}$, where each $v_i$ is a synthesized image.
+To encourage diversity, randomness can be introduced either in the instruction drafting step or within the T2I generation process.
+In this work, we sample $m$ times using the same $q'$.

-\paragraph{Within-Modality Retrieval} In the second stage, \textit{VisRet} performs retrieval within the image modality.
-Specifically, each synthesized image $v_i \in \{v_1, ..., v_m\}$ is independently used to retrieve a ranked list of images from the corpus:
+\paragraph{Within-Modality Retrieval} In the second stage, VisRet performs retrieval entirely within the image modality.
+Each synthesized image $v_i \in \{v_1, \ldots, v_m\}$ is independently used to retrieve a ranked list of images from the corpus:

-To aggregate the $m$ separate retrieval results, we apply Reciprocal Rank Fusion (RRF) \citep{DBLP:conf/sigir/CormackCB09}.
-RRF assigns a fusion score to each candidate image $r$ based on its rank across $m$ lists:
+We then apply Reciprocal Rank Fusion (RRF) \citep{DBLP:conf/sigir/CormackCB09} to aggregate the $m$ ranked lists.
+RRF assigns each candidate image $r$ a fusion score based on its rank across the $m$ lists: